krzys9876/simple_xlsx_writer/README.md

 ### CSV conversion

 From time to time I come across large CSV files.
 When you want to load it to Excel using Power Query it generally works fine, but what if you have to load it over the slow network.
-The solution is to load all files to relativelly small *xlsx* file.
+The solution is to load all files to relatively small *xlsx* file.

 #### Example